-When there is more than one person, such as children, parents, or brothers and sisters, all must agree on the health care decision.
+When there is more than one person in a class, such as multiple children or siblings, all individuals in that class must agree on the health care decision.

 Making your wishes known in an advance directive will provide your doctor and your agent the clear guidance necessary to respect your wishes.
-The medical decisions made by your health care agent (as named in your durable power of attorney for health care) is as meaningful and valid as your own.
+The medical decisions made by your health care agent (as named in your durable power of attorney for health care form) are as meaningful and valid as your own.
 The wishes of other family members should not override your own clearly expressed choices or those made by your agent on your behalf.